Experiments in Art and Technology (E.A.T.)

 Outcomes

-E.A.T.: Collaborations in Art and Technology 1960–1976, an exhibition that will contain loans of works of art from E.A.T. history and will be accompanied by historical recreations of E.A.T. performances (forthcoming).
+The exhibition Sensing the Future: Experiments in Art and Technology (E.A.T.), organized by Getty Research Institute curator Nancy Perloff, contains loans of works of art from E.A.T. history and is accompanied by historical recreations of E.A.T. performances.